sds/overcommit/README.md

 ### Dependencies

-Some of the hooks have third-party dependencies.
-For example, to lint your [SCSS](http://sass-lang.com/) files, you're going to need our [scss_lint gem](https://github.com/sds/scss-lint).
+Some hooks have third-party dependencies.
+For example, to lint your [SCSS](http://sass-lang.com/) files, you're going to need the [scss_lint gem](https://github.com/sds/scss-lint).

 Depending on the hooks you enable/disable for your repository, you'll need to